 The Best Minimalist and Barefoot Shoes Review

 What is the best minimal or barefoot shoe for running?
-We chose seven of the best minimalist and barefoot running shoes available and put each to the test in this elaborate and detailed review.
+We chose four of the best minimalist and barefoot running shoes available and put each to the test in this elaborate and detailed review.
 Embodied in this review are six separate and necessary factors we use to help decide which minimalist running shoe may be best suited for you.
 After logging at least fifty miles in each shoe throughout the vast oxygen-stripped Eastern Sierra mountains, we reflectively compare all on ground feeling, traction, comfort, weight, warmth, and foot protection.
 We did all the hard work for you.
 So go ahead and sit back, kick off those old heavy clunkers, and relax knowing that by the end of this review you'll find the minimalist running shoe that's a perfect fit for you.

 Read the full review below >

 |Displaying 1 - 4 of 4||<< Previous | View All | Next >>|